hardik88t/projects/PLANNING.md

-# Templates Collection - Master Plan
+# Projects Collection - Master Plan

 ## Overview
 This repository serves as the central hub for a collection of 200+ project templates across different tech stacks and use cases.
 Each template is designed to be a starting point for future projects, with comprehensive documentation and best practices.
 Individual projects are maintained as separate GitHub repositories and linked here as git submodules.

+**🆕 NEW ADDITION: Project Management Webapp** - A Next.js + TypeScript + shadcn/ui application to manage, track, and organize all projects in this collection with SQLite database.

 ## Project Categories (Target: 200+ Projects)